Income Tax Notice to Salaried Employees: Reasons, Types & How to Respond?

 How to Avoid Income Tax Notices to Salaried Employees?

-Remember the following points in order to avoid an Income Tax Notice:
+Remember the following points to avoid an Income Tax Notice:

-• Make sure that you do not claim any excess deductions while filing your tax return in order to get a refund or avoid tax.
+• Make sure that you do not claim any excess deductions while filing your tax return to get a refund or avoid tax.

-• Make sure that the income disclosed in the tax return is not less than that reflecting in 26AS, AIS or TIS.
+• Make sure that the income disclosed in the tax return is not less than that reflecting in Form 26AS, AIS, or TIS.

 • Make sure to disclose all foreign income and foreign assets in your tax return if any.